Skip to main content

 • Decreased lifespan

-As we can see, the disadvantages tend to outweigh the advantages of a roof overlay.
 Sure, overlays are easier to install and less labor-intensive for your contractor than a tear-off, however, your contractor was hired to fix your roof.
 Don’t shy away from the best option for you for fear that a job is too big for your contractor.
-If it is, then they weren’t the right person for the project anyway.
+The cheapest and easiest way isn't always the best.

 Schedule an Inspection